loyuchang/biostat777-intro-Lo-Yu-Chang/README.md

 # biostat777-intro-Lo-Yu-Chang

-This is a part of Assignment 1
+This is a part of Assignment 1.
+The website was created using Quarto and R, and hosted on GitHub Pages.